 ABOUT US

-We’re physicians, moms, and surfers driven by a deep passion for health, longevity, and staying active.
+We’re physicians, moms, and surfers driven by a deep passion for health, joy, and staying active.

 We created NovaFit to make expert-led care more accessible—especially for teens and young adults navigating weight, nutrition, and wellness.
 Our goal is to help teens and young adults feel better in their bodies, move more confidently, and grow into strong, healthy adults.

-Through our Virtual Clinic, we’re bringing practical, physician-guided support into homes across the country—with a focus on real results, not temporary fixes.
+Through our telehealth clinic, we’re bringing practical, physician-guided support into homes across the country—with a focus on real results, not temporary fixes.

 Learn more